WiredUK/Wired.SlackErrors/README.md

          postUrl="https://hooks.slack.com/services/..."
          typeFilter="System\.(Sql|Application)Exception" />

-You can use filtering to post different exception types to different channels, so if you wanted all `SqlException` in one channel and all `ApplicationException` in another, just add two channels with specific filters:+1:
+You can use filtering to post different exception types to different channels, so if you wanted all `SqlException` in one channel and all `ApplicationException` in another, just add two channels with specific filters:

     <add name="Application Errors Channel"
          postUrl="https://hooks.slack.com/services/...URL2"